Texas Child Protection Law Bench Book

 • A child's physical, psychological, or psychiatric examination or the release of related medical records if the court has probable cause to believe the order is necessary to protect the child from abuse or neglect.
 Tex.
 Fam.
 Code § 261.303(c); or

-• A parent or caregiver's medical or mental examination and/or access to related records.
+• A parent or caregiver's medical or mental examination and/or access to related records, for good cause shown.
 Tex.
 Fam.
 Code § 261.305(b).

-If the court determines that the parent or person is indigent, then the court shall appoint an attorney at the hearing relating to the examination or release of their medical records.
+If DFPS seeks an order to access to medical or mental health records for a parent or caregiver of a child, the court shall appoint an attorney at the hearing relating to the examination or release of their medical records, if the court determines that the parent or person is indigent.
 Tex.
 Fam.
 Code § 261.305(c).
 The parent or person responsible for the child's care is entitled to notice and hearing prior to such a court order.
 Tex.
 Fam.
 Code § 261.305(d).

 Special Issue: Although not required by statute, some courts require an affidavit to support a motion for an order in aid of investigation.
-Courts might also consider requiring the making of a record, if DFPS requests an order in aid of investigation without an affidavit or a motion for the order.
+Courts might also consider requiring the making of a record, if DFPS requests an order in aid of investigation without an affidavit to support their request for the order.

-Courts might consider the following when requested to issue an order in aid of investigation:
+Courts might consider the following when requested to issue an order in aid of investigation under Tex.
+Fam.
+Code § 261.303:

 • Jurisdiction is proper in the court because the child is located in the jurisdiction of the court or the court has continuing jurisdiction.